Our goal is to share information and products that are truly helpful to renters.

 - The cheapest solution is to keep doors locked and make break-ins harder with a low-cost deadbolt and door jammer.

 - Keep your valuables out of sight — even consider buying a safe.

-- Know your neighbors — that includes which ones to avoid and which ones who are potential friends.
+- Know your neighbors — that includes which ones to avoid and which ones are potential friends.
 Keeping up with a neighborhood watch group, Facebook group, or Nextdoor is another great way to know the people who live nearby.

 - Make sure you have good lighting.
 If the criminal can be seen, a passerby could identify them later on.
 It’s a quick and simple deterrent.
 Your landlord is responsible for maintaining lights at all times in common areas (see below).